piyushk1095/Egroups/README.md

 ```
 ***

-To get list of Stories use postmas as GET and use url `http://localhost:8080/stories`
+To get list of Stories use postman as GET and use url `http://localhost:8080/stories`

 ***

-To get list of Developers use postmas as GET and use url `http://localhost:8080/dev`
+To get list of Developers use postman as GET and use url `http://localhost:8080/dev`